 Image: Walters Art Museum

-Destination Egypt, a transcontinental country situated in northeastern Africa and on the Sinai Peninsula in Western Asia (Middle East).
+Flag of Egypt Sinai Peninsula in Western Asia (Middle East).
 The country has a coastline at the Mediterranean Sea in north, and the Gulf of Suez and the Red Sea in east.
 It is bordered by Libya in west, the Palestinian territory (Gaza Strip) and Israel in north east, and Sudan in south.
 Egypt shares maritime borders with Cyprus, Greece, Jordan, Saudi Arabia, and Turkey.

 Arab Republic of Egypt | Jumhuriyat Misr al-Arabiyah